Staff Sgt. Kory Wade Memorial

 |Downloads:

 This work, Staff Sgt.
-Kory Wade Memorial [Image 5 of 5], by SSgt Nicholas Ross, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+Kory Wade Memorial, by A1C Jhade Herrera, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 Davis-Monthan Air Force Base holds memorial service for Staff Sgt.
 Kory Wade